nushell/nushell.github.io/book/custom_commands.md

 ## Documenting your command

-In order to best help users of your custom commands, you can also document them with additional descriptions for the commands and the parameters.
+In order to best help users of your custom commands, you can also document them with additional descriptions for the commands and parameters.

 Taking our previous example: